product-os/versionist/README.md

 *Defaults to `true`.*

-When this option is enabled, Versionist will pre-emptively lowercase all footer tag keys that it finds in a commit (it will not lowercase their values).
-This allows `versionist.conf.js` files to look for only lowercase tags and allows 'fuzzy' matching which is useful for developers who wish to mix case or have forgotten the case for a tag.
+When this option is enabled, Versionist will pre-emptively add a lowercased footer tag key for every one it finds in a commit that is not naturally lowercase (it will not lowercase their values).
+This allows `versionist.conf.js` files to disregard case should it wish to (ie. checking only for lowercase version of tags).

 ie. The commit: